Book a Call

 1. Failing to identify your target audience

-Your entire business strategy can collapse if you have not clearly defined who you want to reach.
+Your entire business strategy can collapse if you haven’t clearly defined who you want to reach.
 Without knowing your intended customers, devising campaigns or designing products becomes guesswork at best.
+Start with research to pinpoint your potential buyers and understand their demographics, interests, and everyday challenges.
+This can include noting age ranges, common pain points, or locations where you’ll focus your marketing.

-Your entire business strategy can collapse if you have not clearly defined who you want to reach.
+Your entire business strategy can collapse if you haven’t clearly defined who you want to reach.
 Without knowing your intended customers, devising campaigns or designing products becomes guesswork at best.
+Start with research to pinpoint your potential buyers and understand their demographics, interests, and everyday challenges.
+This can include noting age ranges, common pain points, or locations where you’ll focus your marketing.

 2. Overusing or underusing social media